othello777/STA/README.md

 # Scratch Thanos's Adventures
 In this funny video game, Scratch Thanos is on a quest to find all 6 infinity stones so he can snap half the universe into corn flakes.
 I won't give much more spoilers than that ;)

-This game is based on a scratch project made by TheKingOfDucks: https://scratch.mit.edu/projects/290555853/
+This game is based on a scratch project made by TheKingOfDucks (Spoilers): https://scratch.mit.edu/projects/290555853/

 There was also a high-res video based on that scratch project.